mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/Alter.md

 The `ALTER REST PROCEDURE` statement is used to alter REST endpoints for database schema stored procedures.

-It uses the same [extended GraphQL syntax](#defining-the-graphql-definition-for-a-rest-duality-view) as defined for REST duality views to describe the REST procedure's parameters and result sets.
-Please make sure to study the [corresponding section](#defining-the-graphql-definition-for-a-rest-duality-view).
+It uses the same [extended GraphQL syntax](#defining-the-graphql-definition-for-a-rest-view) as defined for REST data mapping views to describe the REST procedure's parameters and result sets.
+Please make sure to study the [corresponding section](#defining-the-graphql-definition-for-a-rest-view).

 **_SYNTAX_**